 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through the links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)

-You won’t see too many PCI Slots in motherboards nowadays because it has been replaced by newer PCI Express slot which is much faster and has small form factor.
+You won’t see too many PCI Slots in motherboards nowadays because it has been replaced by PCI Express slot which is much faster.
 PCI (Peripheral Component Interconnect) was the most common interface in older days to connect or add additional components to your motherboard but nowadays it has lost its significance because of the faster PCI Express slot and USB 3.0 ports.

-PCI Graphics Cards generally come with 512MB or lesser memory which i think is more than enough for normal tasks and regular display.
-Just to tell you that do not ever think of playing game on these PCI graphics cards as they are very weak, but on some good PCI Graphics Cards you might be able to play Max Payne, Max Payne 2 and Counterstrike.
-Here in this post I am going to provide you the list of top PCI graphics cards that are still available today.
+PCI Graphics Cards generally come with 512MB or lesser memory which I think is more than enough for normal tasks and regular display.
+Just to tell you, do not ever think of playing a game on these PCI graphics cards as they are very weak, but on some good PCI Graphics Cards, you might be able to play Max Payne, Max Payne 2 and Counterstrike.
+Here in this post, I am going to provide you the list of top PCI graphics cards that are still available today.

 Note: These are all PCI Graphics Cards and Not PCI Express ones.
-They go in the PCI Slot of the motherboard.
+They go into the PCI Slot of the motherboard.